Things to do in Launceston and surrounds – tips from the locals

 I wish we had more time to enjoy a cold beverage in the beer garden of the historic Clarendon Hotel.
 Next time!

-Christmas Hills Raspberry Farm Cafe
+5. Have Cream Teas at Christmas Hills Raspberry Farm Cafe

-When we asked our facebook fans prior to leaving for tips on things to see and do, quite a few of them recommended the Raspberry Farm Cafe and said we must go there.
-So we did and gorged ourselves on chocolate and raspberry mud cake, lemon tarts and scones.
+When we asked our facebook community prior to leaving for tips on things to see and do, quite a few of them recommended the Raspberry Farm Cafe and said we must go there.

 Mud cake with Raspberries at the Raspberry Farm Launceston